 Samsung trotted out a Galaxy S8 Android 8.0 Oreo beta to the regular model and the Plus model, but that doesn’t mean it’ll come to other Samsung devices.

 The company tends to reserve its betas for flagship devices and not devices that are more than two years old.
 Don’t expect one for the Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge+, or Galaxy S6 Active.

-Galaxy S6 Android Oreo Update Rumored
+Galaxy S6 Android Oreo Update

 The million dollar question: Will the Galaxy S6 get Android Oreo?

 Samsung typically keeps its Galaxy devices upgraded with major Android software updates for two years before killing off support.
-The Galaxy S6 and Galaxy S6 Edge started on Android Lollipop and its been upgraded to Android Marshmallow and Android Nougat.
+The Galaxy S6 and Galaxy S6 Edge started on Android Lollipop and they’ve been upgraded to Android Marshmallow and Android Nougat.

 One customer rep went as far as to say the Galaxy S6 Android 8.0 Oreo update is set to arrive sometime in January or February.
 That obviously didn’t happen.

 If Samsung does update the Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Active with Android Oreo it will inch the company’s software support closer to Apple’s support for the iPhone.
 Apple typically keeps iPhones updated for four (five now that the iPhone 5s is getting iOS 12) years before kicking them to the curb.

 Galaxy S6 Oreo Release Date

 The Galaxy S6 community is still very active and will remain active as we push through 2018.
 If you aren’t familiar with rooting and installing ROMs, now would be a great time to get familiar with the process.